hartnetl/turtle-tallies/README.md

 It allows users to input collected data and calculations are carried out on the nest abundance of green and loggerhead turtles.
 It calculates the total abundance of nests, nests laid by Green Sea Turtles and nests laid by Loggerhead sea turtles.
 It compares this total data to the previous year, and can do so broken down into weekly totals.

-As a user of this software, the aim is to simply input the data and have the calculations returned with minimal effort.
+As a user of this software, the aim is to simply input the data and have the calculation results returned with minimal effort.
 This allows a greater number of people to be available for data entry which is often a tedious task.
 Although this particular project is imaginary, it is based on real-world ongoing projects.
 These projects often have a considerable number of volunteers in charge of data collection, and having an easy to use and understand program makes it more accessible.

 As the developer of this software the aim is to make it as easy as possible to use while maximising people's understanding of each step.
 Data should be validated so no incorrect values can be entered, with the exception of human errors that pass the validators.
 Feedback should be given so user knows what each step is doing or looking for.
 The data returned should be easy to comprehend.